interactive-brokers-review

 ZAR200N/A

-• Select the account you want to use for the transaction.
+2. Choose the account you want to withdraw from.

-• Select the currency of your withdrawal, then the withdrawal method.
+4. Select the withdrawal currency and preferred withdrawal method.

-• You can see the status of your request under ‘View Transaction History.’
+6. You can track the status of the transaction under “View Transaction History.”

-• paying bills without checks through Bill Pay
+• Pay bills electronically through the Bill Pay service, without using checks

-All US cash and margin accounts are eligible for application.
-To apply, log into the Client Portal, go to ‘Transfer & Pay’, and open the ‘Debit Card’ menu.
+All US cash and margin accounts are eligible to apply.
+To get started, log in to the Client Portal, navigate to “Transfer & Pay,” and open the “Debit Card” section to submit an application.

 Interactive Brokers review